Housing Professional Certification Program

 - 500 Professionalism, Ethics and Critical Skills: Professionalism; continuous learning and mentoring and self-care; ethical considerations; and enabling of critical skills such as working with people and change, leadership, facilitation, managing meetings, etc.

-Check here potential exemptions if you have already completed professional development and have experience in a housing professional role.
+Check here for potential exemptions if you have already completed professional development and have experience in a housing professional role.